ajeetchouksey/blog/_posts/2025-07-24-po-in-ai-age.md

 <!--more-->

-As someone who's worn both the Technology Architect hat and stepped into Product Owner shoes for couple of technical product deliveries, I thought my technical background would prepare me for everything.
-I was wrong.

 The traditional Product Owner playbook—managing backlogs, writing user stories, stakeholder communication—that's all still there.
 But layered on top is an entirely new dimension: stewarding intelligent systems that learn, adapt, and sometimes surprise Product Owners with their decisions.
 Product Owners are no longer just shipping features; they're shipping systems that evolve after deployment.

 The role has become part traditional product management, part data stewardship, part ethics advocate, and part technology translator.
 It's exhausting and exhilarating in equal measure.

-> **💡 Reality Check:** In my recent projects, I've been spending 40%+ of my time on AI-related decisions.
-Two years ago, it was maybe 8%.

 The Product Owners I work with aren't just managing features anymore.
 We've become the bridge between business strategy and intelligent systems, making decisions that affect not just user experience, but how machines learn and evolve within our products.
 It's a shift that's both exciting and overwhelming.